SanthoshKumarM-0520/SanthoshKumarM-0520/README.md

 ### 👨‍🎓 Engineering at  <img src="https://github.com/user-attachments/assets/3d7e545b-9ffd-4eae-b7a7-942e8cfac1b9" alt="Engineering" width="100" />

 ### ✨ About Me
-- 🏞 Civil engineering graduate with a strong interest in technology.
+- 🛠️ A civil engineer who found his true calling in the world of technology.
-- 📚 Passionate about learning and growing in the tech world.
+- 🌱 Constantly growing, learning and evolving.
-- 🔍 Enthusiastic about problem-solving and critical thinking in technology.
+- 🚀 Fueled by the thrill of solving complex problems and sharp thinking in tech.
-- 🚀 Exploring the intersection of engineering and software development.
+- 🔀 Navigating the crossroads of engineering and software development.

 ---